Bonifacio Echeverría: Real Sociedad

 A few months after this victory, the players who had won the tournament together with José Berraondo founded the Sociedad de Football (now known as Real Sociedad) on 7 September 1909, definitively disassociating themselves from the Cycling Club.
 Sociedad participated in the 1910 Copa del Rey (UECF) using, again, the umbrella of another local club, the Vasconia Sporting Club, and this group proved their worth again by reaching the final (UECF), which they lost 0–1 to Athletic, courtesy of a goal from Remigio Iza.
 Also in 1910, Real Sociedad participated in the inaugural edition of the Pyrenees Cup, helping his side reach the final, which ended in a 1–2 loss to FC Barcelona.

 Echeverría played his last Copa del Rey match in 1911; afterwards, he only played in the regional championship.
 He remained loyal to Sociedad until his retirement in 1913, aged 26.
 In total, he played 15 official matches for Sociedad between 1909 and 1913, winning 10, drawing three, and losing two.

 Since his family did not allow him to be a footballer, he played many games under false names, such as "Casanova", which was a free translation of his surname (Etxeberria means "The new house" in Basque).

 International career

-On 25 May 1913, the 27-year-old Echeverría went down in history as one of the eleven footballers who played in the very first unofficial game of the Spanish national team at Estadio de Amute in Hondarribia.
+On 25 May 1913, the 27-year-old Echeverría went down in history as one of the eleven footballers who played in the very first unofficial game of the Spain national team at Estadio de Amute in Hondarribia.
 He was called up as an emergency solution, following the absence of Santiago Massana and the subsequent injury of his substitute, Estomba.
 The Spanish team faced a French national side represented by the USFSA, and it was Arzuaga (playing as a forward on the day) who netted an 85th-minute equalizer to salvage a 1–1 draw.